Ontario premier Ford starts second term with many promises, less revenue

 With a debt-to-GDP ratio of 40.7%, Ontario's debt load is higher than the next three most populous provinces and it pays more to borrow in the bond market.
 Investors have said getting the fiscal house in order should be one of the Ford government's priorities.

-If the province faces a short-term fiscal crunch and doesn't want to raise taxes, "they may need to make their goals a little more moderate," said Carleton University economist Vivek Dehijia.
+If the province faces a short-term fiscal crunch and doesn't want to raise taxes, "they may need to make their goals a little more moderate," said Carleton University economist Vivek Dehejia.

+Marc Desormeaux, a senior economist at Scotiabank, said Friday he expected solid but slowing economic growth in Ontario over the next two years, with external factors such as borrowing costs, supply chain constraints and the war in Ukraine having a greater impact on the outlook than provincial policies.

+"We’re encouraged by measures announced in the [April] budget that aim to increase housing supply, advance skilled trades education, and further align immigrant admissions to the needs of the Ontario labour market."

 Ontario, home to just under 40% of Canada's 38.2 million people, is Canada's manufacturing heartland.
 It is also one of the world's largest sub-sovereign borrowers, with publicly held debt standing at C$418.7 billion ($331.3 billion).